AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 ## Create a project

-You use Workspace projects in Customer Journey Analytics to build your reports and visualizations.
-There are many possibilities to build comprehensive reports and engaging visualizations, but all these possibilities are outside the scope of this tutorial.
+Workspace projects are used in Customer Journey Analytics to build reports and visualizations.
+There are many possibilities to build comprehensive reports and engaging visualizations, but this is outside the scope of this tutorial.
 See [Workspace Overview](https://experienceleague.adobe.com/en/docs/customer-journey-analytics-learn/tutorials/analysis-workspace/workspace-projects/analysis-workspace-overview) and [Build a new project](https://experienceleague.adobe.com/en/docs/customer-journey-analytics-learn/tutorials/analysis-workspace/workspace-projects/build-a-new-project) for more information.

 In this section of the lesson, you create a project that shows reports and visualizations on: